Partial hyperbolicity and foliations in $\mathbb{T}^3$: Reebless foliations of

 We say that $\cF$ has a \emph{dead end component} if there exists two (homotopic) torus leaves $T_1$ and $T_2$ of $\cF$ such that there is no transversal that intersects both of them.
 When such a component exists, we have that the leaves of any transversal foliation must remain at bounded distance from some lift of $T_1$ and $T_2$.

 \begin{teo} Let $\cF$ be a Reebless foliation of $\TT^3$.
 Then, there exists a plane $P \en \RR^3$ and $R>0$ such that every leaf of $\tilde \cF$ lies in an $R$-neighborhood of a translate of $P$.
-Moreover, one of the following conditions hold: \begin{itemize} \item[(i)] Either for every $x \in \RR^3$ the $R$-neighborhood of $\tilde \cF(x)$ contains $P+x$, or, \item[(ii)] $P$ projects into a $2$-torus and there is a dead-end component of $\cF$. \end{itemize} \end{teo}
+Moreover, one of the following condition holds: \begin{itemize} \item[(i)] Either for every $x \in \RR^3$ the $R$-neighborhood of $\tilde \cF(x)$ contains $P+x$, or, \item[(ii)] $P$ projects into a $2$-torus and there is a dead-end component of $\cF$. \end{itemize} \end{teo}

-Notice that in condition (ii), since we know that leaves of $\tilde \cF$ do not cross we get that every leaf of $\tilde \cF$ is at bounded distance from a translate of $P$.

-In case the foliation $\cF^\perp$ is not oriented, we get essentially the same results.
-In fact, one can lift the foliation to the oriented double cover and apply Theorem \ref{PropObienHayTorosObienTodoEsLindo}.
-Notice that the Klein bottle cannot be incompressible in $\TT^3$ (since its fundamental group is not abelian) and thus the boundary component of the projection of the dead end component will still have at least one two-dimensional torus.